MoritzBlumer/inversion_scripts/README.md

 ## **Preparing a GT/PL/GL file from a VCF**
 A file storing only genotypes or likelihoods can be much more space efficient than a full scale VCF.
 It contains only the chromosome name, position and per sample genotypes (encoded as 0=hom ref, 1=het, 2=hom alt, -1=missing data) or genotype likelihoods (three columns per sample, see https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 Below it is shown how to create such files based on the provided minimal information sample VCF.
+The input VCF file must be sorted by position.

 ```
 # define a list of samples to be included in the genotype file (e.g if using only a subset of the VCF samples)